Information Center

 Does setting up server-side tracking slow down my website?

 On the contrary, it speeds it up.
-Since heavy tracking codes and pixels that need to operate on the browser are moved to the server, the user's browser load decreases.
-This has a positive impact on page load speed (LCP), especially on low-spec mobile devices.
+Because heavy tracking codes and pixels that need to operate on the browser are moved to the server, the user's browser load decreases.
+This positively affects page loading speed (LCP), especially on low-powered mobile devices.

-As of 2026, the server cost on Google Cloud or AWS for a medium-sized website ranges from an average of $50 to $150 per month.
-Compared to the 30% of advertising budget that is salvaged, this expense remains a relatively negligible investment item.
+By 2026, the server cost on Google Cloud or AWS for a mid-sized website ranges from an average of $50 to $150 per month.
+This cost remains a negligible investment item when compared to the recovered 30% advertising budget.

-Do I need to be a coder to make this setup?
+Do I need to be a developer to do this setup?

-Basic technical knowledge and GTM experience may be sufficient to start.
-However, working with a specialized Google Ads agency or data engineer is healthier to prevent erroneous data pollution for API integrations, cloud server security, and ensuring data is KVKK compliant.
+Basic technical knowledge and GTM experience may be sufficient as a start.
+However, working with an expert Google Ads agency or data engineer for API integration, cloud server security, and making data KVKK compliant is healthier to prevent erroneous data pollution.

 Is this only necessary for e-commerce sites?

-No. It's critical for any business that finds customers digitally, such as form-collecting B2B sites, health tourism agencies, or law firms.
-A 30% margin of error in tracking a form can completely mislead your cost per lead (CPL) calculations.
+No. It is critical for any business that finds customers digitally, such as B2B sites focused on form collection, health tourism agencies, or law firms.
+A 30% error rate in tracking a form can completely mislead your cost per lead (CPL) calculations.

-How does the elimination of third-party cookies affect me?
+How does the removal of third-party cookies affect me?

-As in 2026, most browsers completely block third-party cookies, traditional pixels no longer work properly.
-Server-side tracking does not encounter these barriers since it sends data as first-party and provides a sustainable marketing infrastructure.
+Since most browsers completely block third-party cookies in 2026, old-style pixels are no longer functioning properly.
+Server-side tracking sends the data as first-party, so it bypasses these obstacles and provides a sustainable marketing infrastructure.

 Conclusion: Save Your Data, Manage Your Budget

-In 2026, when digital marketing has become more complex and privacy regulations have tightened, 'you cannot optimize what you cannot see'.
-A lack of server-side tracking structure on your website is quietly causing part of your advertising budget to dissolve each month.
-Stopping data loss is not just a technical improvement; it is a strategic move that directly affects your profitability.
+In 2026, when digital marketing has become more complex and privacy rules have tightened, 'you cannot optimize data you do not see.'
+A server-side tracking structure not installed on your website leads to part of your advertising budget silently melting away each month.
+Stopping data loss is not just a technical improvement; it's a strategic move that directly affects your profitability.

-At 212 Medya, we transform complex data architectures into simple and results-oriented systems that your business can understand.
-We are here with our professional team to ensure that you get value from every cent of your advertising budget and to illuminate that 30% dark area in your reports.
-Let's free your data from the mercy of browsers and uncover your real conversion power.
+At 212 Medya, we are transforming complex data architectures into simple, results-oriented systems that your business can understand.
+We are here with our professional team to ensure you get every penny of your advertising budget and to illuminate that 30% dark area in your reports.
+Let’s liberate your data from the mercy of browsers and uncover your real conversion power.

-To stop your data leaks and create a tailor-made measurement strategy, get your free consultation now and transition to the advertising technologies of the future today.
+To stop your data leaks and create a custom measurement strategy, get free consultation now and transition to the advertising technologies of the future today.

-For more technical information and resources about server configuration, you can check the Google Developers Server-Side Guide and the current analyses on Search Engine Journal.
+For more technical information and resources about server configuration, you can refer to Google Developers Server-Side Guide and current analyses on Search Engine Journal.